Back to blog

 3. AI-aware security training.
 Annual training was enough when phishing emails had typos.
 Now it needs to be quarterly, and it needs to include voice-cloning and deepfake examples — not just email screenshots.

 Whether you're running a CPA firm or any other regulated business, the threat model has changed.
-The good news: most of the defense is operational, not technical.
+The good news: most of the defense is operational, not technical — and for accounting firms, most of it is already required under IRS Publication 4557 and the FTC Safeguards Rule.

 All articles